gloriapul/hobby_sprout/design/concepts/MilestoneTracker/test-output.md

 2. Generating steps using LLM
 3. Received steps from the LLM
 4. Listing generated steps
-   1. Define your podcast's specific focus and target audience within world issues
+   1. Define the specific niche and target audience for your world issues podcast
-   2. Outline your first 5-10 podcast episode topics and research key talking points
+   2. Research and outline potential episode topics and formats
-   3. Choose a podcast name and secure social media handles
+   3. Identify and gather reliable sources for world issue information
-   4. Select and acquire essential podcasting equipment (microphone, headphones, editing software)
+   4. Practice active listening and note-taking techniques for research
-   5. Learn basic audio recording techniques and practice recording sample segments
+   5. Learn basic audio recording principles and equipment (microphone, headphones, software)
-   6. Familiarize yourself with audio editing software and practice editing recorded audio
+   6. Record and edit a test episode, focusing on clear audio and concise narration
-   7. Develop a simple intro and outro script for your podcast
+   7. Develop a consistent recording and editing workflow
-   8. Record and edit your first full podcast episode
+   8. Learn about podcast hosting platforms and how to upload episodes
-   9. Upload your first episode to a podcast hosting platform
+   9. Create compelling episode titles and descriptions
-   10. Create a promotion plan for your podcast's launch and distribution ✓ All 10 generated steps pass quality validation
+   10. Promote your podcast on relevant social media platforms and communities ✓ All 10 generated steps pass quality validation
 5. Removing one generated step
    ✓ Removed one generated step; 9 remaining
 5. Action requirements satisfied: LLM-generated steps meet quality criteria
 ----- output end -----
-Action: generateSteps produces quality steps via LLM ... ok (3s)
+Action: generateSteps produces quality steps via LLM ... ok (2s)
 Action: robust error handling for invalid inputs and states ...
 ------- output -------
 1. Testing for invalid goal ID